-This online course (10 topics) follows on from Finding Your Voice but can also be undertaken by new students who are sufficiently advanced.
+This eight-module online course follows on from Finding Your Voice but can also be undertaken by new students who are sufficiently advanced.
 This practical course shows how you can create fully rounded characters that come alive on the page and inhabit authentic worlds.
 It covers the crucial aspect of point of view and the development of plot and structure.
-The course is rounded off with a close look at revision and publishing and is vital for anyone who aims to write compelling fiction.
-Students who are already working on a novel or novella will have the option of submitting an extract of their work that will allow focus on the relevant topic.
-Students can work in their own time, at their own pace and will be given set exercises and peer and tutor feedback in a relaxed and supportive atmosphere online.
-The course is designed to take a maximum of 5 months to complete.
-Extensions beyond six months can be granted by arrangement.
+By the end of this course, you will have a greater understanding of how to create compelling fiction.
+Students will be given comprehensive workbooks on each module along with 20 set exercises.
+Students who are already working on a novel or novella will have the option of submitting an extract of their work that will allow focus on the relevant module.
+Comprehensive workbooks and examples accompany this course, and tutor feedback is given on 20 writing exercises.
+The course is designed to be completed within 4 months, but we allow a year to complete the course.

 Topic One: Story Structure